 Almost all expats struggle to make friends in their new city and yet it’s one of thing things you need to do: find a support system other than your immediate family.
 We all take for granted our established connections back home.
 Much like being home without a support system would be hard (imagine you were the only one left in South Africa), starting a new life without one is tough.
 Most of us don’t even know where to begin finding friends that we can connect with, who can understand us on a level that our friends back home do.

-9: Dealing with unsupportive family members or friends (and the comments).
+9: Expats struggle with dealing with unsupportive family members or friends (and the comments).

 There’s nothing more upsetting that family members who throw out unsupportive comments about your move, especially while you’re going through the thick of it.
 The thing I try remember is that family members are trying to come to grips with the fact that you have left and are probably not coming back.
 It’s a loss and grief of their own.
 Neither easier nor worse than ours; feelings are valid no matter what.
 Support needs to be a two way street: for days that they are struggling help them with what they need; for days that you are struggling reach out for the support you need.

 10: Expats struggle with being misunderstood (because no one gets it until they’ve done it) —and that’s okay too.

 I’ve only recently come to the conclusion that I will never be able to explain just how life has changed for us.
 To the family members back home, who have stayed in the comfort of their familiar bubble, it’s been hard to justify certain decisions we’ve made for ourselves.
 Their judgments can feel unkind and unsupportive in the moment.
-But you also need to realize that they cannot begin to understand the emotional rollercoaster you’ve been through, and you can show them grace in their ignorance.
-You are misunderstood for a reason; they haven’t been through what you have.
+However, you also need to realize that they cannot begin to understand the emotional rollercoaster you’ve been through, and you can show them grace in their ignorance.
+We are misunderstood for a reason; they haven’t been through what you have.

 Have you experienced any of these common challenges that expats struggle with?